STF1998/Desk20/report/systemImplementation.md

 1. This is the section where we help Facebook identify our application by supplying the clientID and clientSecret numbers.
 These numbers were acquired after we created an account and application on the Facebook for developers’ site.
 The callbackURL is a URL that we are redirected to after the authentication process is complete, i.e. when we press the submit button after entering our username and password.
 The URL could be anything we want (This will be detailed further in the later section of our report).
 The profile field is the where we input the type of data we want to acquire from the user’s Facebook account.
 For instance, in the code, you should be able to see that our application is requesting the user's id, friends, displayname, name, and profile picture.
 However, to acquire the requested data, we need to provide the correct permission.
 This will also be made clear in a later part of the report.

-2. This is the function that is called after the authentication process is successful. 'token' is the authentication token, 'refreshToken' will be the refreshToken, and the 'profile' will contain all user data that the user has agreed to provide (this process happens when the user clicks ‘continue’ on the pop-up shown in Figure x).
+2. This is the function that is called after the authentication process is successful. 'token' is the authentication token, 'refreshToken' will be the refreshToken, and the 'profile' will contain all user data that the user has agreed to provide (this process happens when the user clicks ‘continue’ on the pop-up shown in Figure 19).
 Following this, an internal search is conducted to check whether a user with the returned profile.id exists in our own database.

 3. If the user exists, the database is updated by emptying their friends’ array and filling the array with the latest friend’s data.
 The purpose is to check if there are any new friends joining the application.